undecaf/hetzner-snap-and-rotate/README.md

 Rotating snapshots is controlled by the following rules:

-- Rotation period types (`quarter-hourly`, `hourly`, ... `yearly`) configured to not retain any snapshots are ignored.
+- Rotation period types (`quarter-hourly`, `hourly`, ... `yearly`) that were set to zero are ignored.
 - Periods are counted backwards from the present into the past.
-- The shortest periods start at the instant of rotation.
+- The sequence of the shortest period type start at the instant of rotation.
-- Periods of a certain length immediately precede the next shorter periods.
+- The sequence of any other period type immediately precedes the sequence of the next shorter period type.
-- If a period contains multiple snapshots then only the oldest one will be retaind for that period.
+- If a period contains multiple snapshots then only the oldest one will be retained for that period.
-- Retaining a snapshot for some period takes precedence over deleting that snapshot for some other period.
 - Rotated snapshots are renamed according to the template `snapshot-name`.
 This allows the server name and labels, the period, the snapshot timestamp and environment variables to become part of the snapshot name.
 See section [Snapshot name templates](#snapshot-name-templates) below for details.